cseferlis/OMDSMod4/Homework 2/NoSQL/README.md

    - This should return 26 movie titles tagged with "artificial intelligence."
 If your result matches, your work is correct.

 6. **Modify and Run an Additional Query**:
    - Now take what you have learned to modify the above query to find movies produced by the **"Dentsu"** production company starting with the query structure below.
-There should be 12 records returned as refereced in the image required for submission:
+There should be 12 records returned as referenced in the image required for submission:
      ```sql
      SELECT c.title
      FROM movies AS c